-Human emotion is, of course, a complex subject and for companies to truly understand how to motivate employees, they must first go beyond the infrequent, top-down survey and focus on the individual experiences of workers and the forces that influence our daily work lives.
+For companies to truly understand the impact of employee engagement on performance, they must first go beyond the infrequent, top-down survey and focus on the individual experiences of workers and the forces that influence our daily work lives.

-Although approaches to individual workplace engagement differ among organizations, through our own independent research we’ve found five emotional constructs at the heart of each strategy: Trust, Altruism, Happiness, Belonging, and Achievement.
+Although approaches to individual employee engagement differ among organizations, through our own independent research we’ve found five emotional constructs at the heart of each strategy: Trust, Altruism, Happiness, Belonging, and Achievement.

 Trust is important.
 Trust is the confidence we place in others.
 Without trust, we wouldn’t experience love or friendship, not to mention have a functioning economy or government.
 For high-performing organizations, trust is the bedrock of their culture.

-You can gauge the level of trust present in a given workplace through the way transparency, dependability, and accountability manifest themselves.
+You can gauge the level of trust present in a given workplace through the way organizational transparency, dependability, and accountability manifest.
 When trust is high in an organization employees innovate more, work more productively, and exhibit lower levels of stress.

 Conversely, when trust is low, or even absent in a workplace, negativity abounds.
-Distrust gives way to a less productive workforce and lack of confidence in company leadership.
-Employees are forced to redirect their energy away from creative problem solving and innovative pursuits into defensive behaviors in response to the pervasive doubt and micro-managing in low trust organizations.
+Distrust can have a negative impact on employee engagement.
+It gives way to a less productive workforce and lack of confidence in company leadership.
+Employees are forced to redirect their energy away from creative problem solving and innovative pursuits into defensive behaviors in response to the pervasive doubt and micromanaging in low trust organizations.

 So where does trust come from?
 Put simply, commonality.
-As we discussed in our last white paper, discovering, exploring, and experiencing this “relatedness” is at the foundation of all human relationships.
+As we discuss in our white paper How Relationships Shape Engagement and Culture, discovering, exploring, and experiencing this “relatedness” is at the foundation of all human relationships.
 In-person experiences and digital communication have become a fundamental part of how human beings express themselves and their interests, thereby making new and reinforcing existing connections.
-When employers make relationships the center of their workplace engagement strategy, trust flows freely and strengthens the bonds of the work community.
+When employers make relationships the center of their employee engagement strategy, trust flows freely and strengthens the bonds of the work community.